The Broken Windows Theory Applies to Technical Debt: Method

 \textbf{Programming Language.} For several practical reasons, \textsf{Java}\footnote{\url{https://www.oracle.com/java/}} was chosen as the sole language of all scenarios.
 First, it is one of the most widespread programming languages in existence, not just in industry, but it is also often the language used for teaching object-oriented programming at educational institutions.
 Second, we, the authors, were all comfortable with working in \textsf{Java}.

-\textbf{Development Environment.} To mitigate interference from participants using different editors with different levels of support we developed an original research tool which enforced a standard, but fairly barebones, editor.
+\textbf{Development Environment.} To mitigate interference from participants using different editors with different levels of support we developed an original research tool that enforced a standard, but fairly bare-bones, editor.
 The editor is a web-based environment that integrates the ACE text editor\footnote{\url{https://web.archive.org/web/20210509090040/https://ace.c9.io/}} to provide a set of text editing shortcuts and syntax highlighting.
 The tool has access to a remote server that compiles and executes the users' code in a secure environment.
 It also oversees the experiment by allocating scenarios, treatments and providing instructions.
-A demo of the tool will remain available at \rrdemo{} for evaluation purposes.\footnote{Source available at: \rrgithub{} and \rrdoi{}.}
+A limited demo of the tool will remain available for evaluation purposes.\footnote{Demo available at \rrdemo{}, sources at \rrgithub{} and \rrdoi{}.}

 \textbf{Scenarios} We created two tasks and their corresponding systems to be quite similar.
-One of them was to extend a room booking system with a new room type and the other was a commuting ticket systems with a new ticket type.
-Both systems were of similar size as well as structure and can be reviewed at \scenariogithub{} and \scenariodoi{}.
+One of them was to extend a room booking system with a new room type and the other was a commuting ticket system with a new ticket type.
+The scenarios were created such that they contained no or few technical debt items apart from those purposefully introduced.
+Both systems were of similar size, as well as structure, and are publicly available for review.\footnote{Availible at \scenariogithub{} and \scenariodoi{}}